IBM/ibm-cloud-sdk-common/JavaDeploy.md

 Detailed instructions on how to create a new signing key can be found [here](https://central.sonatype.org/pages/working-with-pgp-signatures.html).

-In order to automatically sign artifacts during your automated Travis builds, you'll need to export your key, encrypt it, and then add the encrypted file to your SDK project's git repository so that it can be used during your automated builds.
+In order to automatically sign artifacts during your automated CI builds, you'll need to export your key, encrypt it, and then add the encrypted file to your SDK project's git repository so that it can be used during your automated builds.
 See the instructions below on how to do this.
+This process depends on the CI/CD solution that you'll use in the project.

 ### 3.1: Generate a new public/private key pair